webix-hub/docs/data/helpers/dnd.md

 Here we speak about **advanced drag-n-drop options** and find solutions how to make any elements on the page draggable and control each stage of DnD.

-For simple dragging and dropping of items within one and the same component as well as between different views and their instances - study the atricle about [built-in Webix DnD options](desktop/dnd.md).
+For simple dragging and dropping of items within one and the same component as well as between different views and their instances - study the article about [built-in Webix DnD options](desktop/dnd.md).

 DnD syntax
 ---------